Ficool

 Who schedules construction at a dying man's funeral?

-Picking up a nearby vertebrae, I throw it vaguely in the direction of the sound.
+Picking up a nearby thing, I throw it vaguely in the direction of the sound.

 Pound.
 Pu‑Pound.
 Pound.
 Pu‑Pound.

-Someone's definitely digging, searching for— I'm saved.
-I'm sorry for my rudeness earlier; I will even make your job easier.
+Sorry for my rudeness earlier; I will even make your job easier just please get me out.

-Reinvigorated and desperate, I cast my chin against the rubble.
+Reinvigorated, I cast my chin against the rubble and makes it pop.

 Hehehe…

-With my jaw hanging loose, I hook my teeth under the bone.
+With my jaw hanging loose, my teeth hook around the bone.

-Gripping, pulling against my spinal leash reining in my most rabid bite.
+Gripping, pulling with my spine as a leash and reining in my most rabid bite, I strain.

 "Here!"